 - Or, is it simply something to cross off your bucket list?

+Remember, writing a book is hard work.
+And nothing is worse than seeing your hard work be transformed into something you didn’t want.
 When you self-publish, you are able to preserve the dignity and genius of your objective.
-No one is pressuring you to sell more
+No one is pressuring you to sell more books, or to taint your message so that it will reach wider audiences.

-There are horror stories about authors whose ideas and voice became unrecognizable after their manuscript was finished with a traditional publisher.
+There are horror stories about authors whose ideas and voice became unrecognizable after they went down the traditional route.

 When you work with a traditional publisher, you don’t just sell them your manuscript, you sell them your idea.

 When you self-publish, you also control who you write for.
-Because you determine your marketing efforts, you—if selling via the Amazon Kindle store—can choose (and then tweak) your categories and keywords.
+If you sell via the Amazon Kindle store, you can choose, and then tweak, your categories and keywords.
+You determine your marketing efforts.

-And, with 45% of eBook sales going to Indie (or self-published) authors, audiences are showing that they respect and want to purchase the ideas of everyone—not just those endorsed by traditional publishers.
+With 45 percent of e-book sales going to indie authors, audiences are showing that they respect and want to purchase the ideas of everyone—not just those endorsed by traditional publishers.

 When you self-publish and have complete ownership over your ideas, you also have complete ownership over your future.